|

 an annual comprehensive index to the many, varied resources

-within Provincetown's fabulous arts community.
+within Provincetown's historic arts community.

 Patricia